from Takeoka

 Cutlassfish

-Depending on the season, the fat content is said to be as rich as fatty tuna.
+Depending on when they are caught, their high fat content is said to be comparable to that of tuna.

-Cutlassfish are produced all over Japan, from Hokkaido in the north to Okinawa in the south.
+Cutlassfish are caught throughout the country, from Hokkaido in the north to Okinawa in the south.

-The hairtail fish has no scales and is covered entirely in a pigment called guanine, which gives it a silvery, mirror-like shine.
+Their entire body lacks scales and is covered with a pigment called “guanine,” which is why they have a silver mirror-like shine.

-The cutlassfish from Takeoka are carefully caught one by one by fishing, and are highly regarded for their beautiful bodies.
+Takeoka cutlassfish are caught meticulously one by one and are highly rated for their exceptionally beautiful bodies.